• Dec 19, 2024

 The fourth day of Tihar also marks the first day of the Nepal Sambat calendar.
 The Newars commemorate this day as Mha Puja, which in Newari means “worship of the self” or which means celebrating the spirit within oneself.

-On this day, the Hindus also worship dung piled in a form of the Govardhan mountain.
+On this day, the Hindus also worship dung piled in the form of the Govardhan mountain.

 Legend holds, that Lord Krishna uplifted Govardhan Hill to save the villagers from the heavy rain directed by Indra, the God of Rain.
 Govardhan Puja is therefore a celebration of the day Krishna rescued the villagers beneath Govardhan Hill.